Wednesday, December 31, 2025

 Thursday, December 18, 2025

-SOLO in Vietnam Day 1 : The Cold Palms Of A Spontaneous Jump
+SOLO in Vietnam Day 1 : Tired, Scrappy & Finally here

 18th Dec 2025

-The panic didn't hit me when the alarm screamed at 4:00 AM.
-It didn't hit me in the dark quiet of the Grab car ride to the airport.
+Funny enough, the panic didn't hit me when my alarm went off at 4:00 AM.
+It didn't even happen during the quiet Grab ride to the airport in the dark.

-It hit me in the middle of the terminal at KLIA, halfway between a coffee shop and the departure gate.
+It hit me right in the middle of KLIA, standing halfway between an overpriced coffee shop and my departure gate.

 I am actually doing this.

-I looked at the departure board.
+I looked up at the departure board.
 Vietnam.
 Twenty-two days.
-Alone.
+Just me.

-This wasn't a carefully plotted vacation with a safety net.
-This was a spontaneous free-fall I had booked last minute.
-The question that had been nagging me for days finally shouted in my ear: Do you even have enough money for this?
-I felt like I was jumping off a cliff, hoping to build a plane on the way down.
+This wasn’t some carefully planned vacation with a safety net.
+This was a total impulse buy I’d booked at the last minute.
+The question I’d been ignoring for days finally got loud: Do you even have the budget for this?
+It felt like jumping off a cliff and trying to assemble a parachute on the way down.

-The international boarding gate felt less like a travel checkpoint and more like an interrogation.
+Going through security didn't help.
+It felt less like a travel checkpoint and more like an interrogation.
 Belt off.
 Water out.
 Shoes off.
-The strictness of it stripped away my last layer of comfort.
-By the time I landed in Saigon at 6:30 PM, I was exhausted, thirsty, and defensive.
+It stripped away whatever comfort I had left.
+By the time I landed in Saigon at 6:30 PM, I was exhausted, thirsty, and honestly, a little on edge.

-While waiting for a Grab car in the thick, humid air of District 1, I met her—a 23-year-old girl from India, looking just as lost as I felt.
-In a city of nine million people, we found each other.
-We shared a car to save money (my budget breathed a sigh of relief), and I watched her drop-off location on my app like a hawk until I knew she was safe.
+I was figuring out my Grab car in the thick, humid air of District 1 when I met her—a 23-year-old girl from India who looked just as lost as I felt.
+In a city of nine million people, we somehow found each other.
+We decided to share a Grab—not to save money, but honestly, just for the company.
+Neither of us wanted to navigate the chaos alone yet.
+Since our hotels weren't far apart, I just covered the ride from my Grab wallet.
+I watched her drop-off on my app like a hawk just to make sure she got there safely.
 One hour in the country, and I already had a new friend on Instagram.

 I ended the night at the Na Nue Hotel.
-It was 10:00 PM—late for dinner, deadly for a diet—but I sat there devouring spring rolls and a pancake with salted coffee.
-As I wiped the crumbs away, I realized I had to haul my luggage up to the third floor.
+It was 10:00 PM—way too late for heavy food—but I didn't care.
+I sat there absolutely devouring spring rolls and a pancake with salted coffee.
+As I wiped the crumbs off the table, I realized the catch: I had to haul my luggage up to the third floor.
 No elevator.

-Panting on the stairs, my legs burning, I laughed for the first time that day.
-So this is the secret, I thought.
-This is why everyone in Vietnam is so slim.
+Panting on the stairs, legs burning, I actually laughed out loud for the first time that day.
+Okay, I thought.
+So this is the secret.
+This is why everyone in Vietnam is so fit.

-Lying in bed that night, the city humming beneath me, I realized that the hardest part of any adventure isn't the journey itself; it's the moment of commitment.
-That paralyzing cold sweat in the airport was just fear trying to keep me safe, trying to keep me home.
-But the moment I stepped on the plane, the fear didn't vanish—it just changed into fuel.
+Lying in bed that night, listening to the city humming outside, I realized something: the hardest part isn't the travel itself.
+It’s just committing to go.
+That cold sweat at the airport was just fear trying to keep me safe—trying to keep me home on my couch.
+But the second I stepped on the plane, the fear turned into adrenaline.

 SOLO TRIP 2024